-1. Substance Use Counseling services shall be designed to support the Member in managing and/or overcoming substance use.
+Substance Use Counseling services are shall be designed to support the Member in managing and/or overcoming substance use. which, if not effectively dealt with, may interfere with the member's ability to remain integrated in the community.
 These services are in addition to counseling services available through State Plan services and are not intended to replace these services.